reStrike-d-o-o/reStrike_VTA_Cursor/docs/api/obs-websocket.md

 | ?sourceUuid | String | UUID of the source to open a projector for | None | Unknown |
 | ?monitorIndex | Number | Monitor index, use `GetMonitorList` to obtain index | None | -1: Opens projector in windowed mode |
 | ?projectorGeometry | String | Size/Position data for a windowed projector, in Qt Base64 encoded format.
 Mutually exclusive with `monitorIndex` | None | N/A |

+# OBS WebSocket v5 Event Handling (Backend)

+- The backend now recognizes and emits **all official OBS WebSocket v5 event types** as `ObsEvent::Raw`.
+- Each event type is matched in the WebSocket receive loop; if not handled in detail, it is emitted as a `Raw` event with the event type and data.
+- Unknown or future event types are also handled generically as `ObsEvent::Raw`, ensuring forward compatibility and robust logging.
+- Detailed parsing and handling can be added incrementally for any event type as needed.
+- No event will cause an error or be dropped due to being unrecognized.

+See `src/plugins/plugin_obs.rs` for implementation details.